Skip to main content

 Share

-Prime Minister Justin Trudeau has congratulated the prime minister of Thailand for her country's recent move to legalize same-sex marriage.
+Prime Minister Justin Trudeau has congratulated the new prime minister of Thailand for her country's move to legalize same-sex marriage.

-The prime minister held back-to-back meetings with Asian leaders for much of the day.
+Trudeau held back-to-back meetings with Asian leaders for much of the day.

-Trudeau said that at a time when rights are backsliding around the world, Shinawatra's leadership on gay marriage is "exceptional."
+Trudeau said that at a time when LGBTQ+ rights are backsliding around the world, Shinawatra's leadership on gay marriage is "exceptional."

 Thailand's landmark marriage equality bill was officially written into law Sept.
 24, allowing same-sex couples to legally wed.

-Trudeau's attendance in Laos marked the third consecutive time he has participated in the ASEAN summit, reflecting a push by Canada for closer ties with countries in the Indo-Pacific region.
+Trudeau's attendance in Laos marked the third consecutive time he has participated in the ASEAN summit, reflecting a push by Canada for closer ties with countries in the region.

 This report by The Canadian Press was first published Oct.
 10, 2024.